cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 Finally, the POPRF variant also has the following security property:

-- Partial obliviousness: The server must learn nothing about the client's private input or the output of the function.
+- Partial obliviousness: The client and server must be able to perform the PRF on client's private input and public input.
+The server must learn nothing about the client's private input or the output of the function.
 In addition, the client must learn nothing about the server's private key.
-Both client and server learn the public input (info).

-Essentially, partial obliviousness tells us that, even if the server learns the client's private input x at some point in the future, then the server will not be able to link any particular POPRF evaluation to x.
-This property is also known as unlinkability {{DGSTV18}}.
+This property becomes useful when dealing with key management operations such as the rotation of server's keys.

 ## Security Assumptions {#cryptanalysis}